jayunit100/network-policy-subproject/p0_user_stories.md

 - I want to have a named way to add a policy for containers that can or cannot access a MySQL instance in my data center, without knowing that services IP address.

+- As a cloud provider id like to block certain source ports, for the sake of DOS prevention.

 ----------------------------------------------------